hackforla/UI-UX/README.md

 ### February 2025
 - Feb 05 - Planning Week (no UI/UX CoP Meeting)
-- Feb 12 - Fireside Chat: Getting real world experience for your Portfolios!📘
+- Feb 12 - Fireside Chat: Getting real world experience for your Portfolios! 📘
 - Feb 19 - Fireside Chat: What else can you do with a UX background?
-Let's chat about UX adjacent careers!🎯
+Let's chat about UX adjacent careers! 🎯
-- Feb 26 - UX games & networking!🎲
+- Feb 26 - UX games & networking! 🎲

 ## :white_check_mark: Getting Started